 In 2001 the Seattle-King County Association of Realtors recognized Herb Bridge as First Citizen of the year.
 At the award ceremony on May 30, 2002, Herb’s brother Bob said, "You’ve all heard about loaned executives; well, 25 years ago I loaned my brother to the city and never got him back" (Blankinship).

-Herb and Shirley Bridge also have been awarded E. Donnall Thomas Medals of Achievement by the Fred Hutchinson Cancer Institute and have been honored by, among others, the National Council of Christians and Jews, the Museum of History and Industry, the YMCA, and Jewish National Fund.
+Herb and Shirley Bridge were also awarded E. Donnall Thomas Medals of Achievement by the Fred Hutchinson Cancer Institute and honored by, among others, the National Council of Christians and Jews, the Museum of History and Industry, the YMCA, and Jewish National Fund.

 Shirley Bridge died in June 2008.
-Herb Bridge lives in downtown Seattle.
+Herb Bridge died ten years later in April 2018, at the age of 93.